halfaya/BayHac/references.md

 * Richard Eisenberg, [Dependent Types in Haskell: Theory and Practice](http://cs.brynmawr.edu/~rae/papers/2016/thesis/eisenberg-thesis.pdf).
   The primary source for dependent types in Haskell.
-See it's references for further background.
+See its references for further background.

 * Richard Eisenberg, [Types and